Supreme Court seems skeptical of EPA's 'good neighbor' rule on power plant pollution

 The EPA plan was intended to provide a national solution to the problem of ozone pollution, but challengers said it relied on the assumption that all 23 states targeted by the rule would participate.

-Justice Brett Kavanaugh appeared sympathetic to that argument, saying the EPA plan could impose unreasonable costs on states that remain under its authority, because it was initially designed for 23 states.
+Justice Brett Kavanaugh seemed sympathetic to that argument, saying the EPA plan could impose unreasonable costs on states that remain under its authority, because it was initially designed for 23 states.

-“EPA said even if we have fewer states, we are going to plow ahead anyway,'' Kavanaugh said.
-"Let's pretend nothing happened and just go ahead with the 11 states.''
+“EPA came back and said, 'Even if we have fewer states, we're going to plow ahead anyway,''' Kavanaugh said.
+"Let's just kind of pretend nothing happened and just go ahead with the 11 states.''

+The EPA proceeded “without a whole lot of explanation, and nobody got a chance to comment on that” as part of the rule-making process, added Justice Neil Gorsuch.

+“What (states) are asking for is simply an opportunity to make the argument before the agency,″ said Chief Justice John Roberts.

 Stewart responded that requirements for states to control air pollution don't change based on the number of states subject to the rule.
 “The requirements are exactly the same,'' he said.